magnusmetz/magnusmetz.github.io/_posts/2013-04-30-hit-or-miss-monte-carlo-integration.md

 $$\hat{\theta}=\frac{\#hits}{\#total}$$.
 As shown in the [Buffon's needle](2013-04-16-buffons-needle.Rmd), the $$\pi$$ can be calculated by the sumilation.

-Here, I show one of the simulation of $$\pi$$ by function `MC.hitormiss()`in the [**animation** package](http://yihui.name/animation).
+Here, one of the simulations of $$\pi$$ by function `MC.hitormiss()`in the [**animation** package](http://yihui.name/animation) is shown.
 This function can generate uniform random numbers and compute the proportion of points under the curve.
 Consider a circle inscribed in a unit square.
 Given that the circle and the square have a ratio of areas that is $$P=\pi/4$$, the value of
 $$\pi$$ can be approximated using a Monte Carlo method.
 We only need to counts the number of 'hits' or points that are in the circle, the $$\pi=4P$$.